After emerging from their eggs, cabbage worms instantly start feeding on surrounding plant parts.

-A cost-effective way to eliminate these destructive crop pests is to pick off the eggs and worms with your hands and dispose of them.
+A cost-effective organic control remedy to eliminate these destructive crop pests is to pick off the eggs and worms with your hands and dispose of them.
 To do this, it is necessary to identify them correctly to avoid destroying beneficial insects.

-Adults lay eggs singly spaced in tiny yellow or white dots on plant leaves.
+Large white butterflies lay yellow eggs in clusters on the top or bottom of leaves.
 However, these should not be confused with similar clusters of eggs that indicate the beneficial ladybug is around.

 2. Floating Row Covers

-Hold row covers in place on hoops over raised beds or single rows of vegetables.
-Moreover, you can remove them when plants are stronger and more pest-resistant.
+Hold the covers in place over raised beds or single rows of vegetables.
+Remove them when plants are strong enough and more pest-resistant.

-Growing plants close by that deter cabbage bugs is another organic method of control.
-Herbs are particularly useful, including thyme, sage, tansy, mint, oregano, and rosemary.
+Growing plants close by that deter cabbage bugs is another organic control method you can try.

 4. Beneficial Insects